thread/routemaster/README.md

 (The _master_ of _routes_ through a state machine.)

+### Development setup

+You'll need to create a database for developing against and for running tests against.
+This can be done by running the `./create_databases.sh` script.

 ### Testing, Linting and Typechecking

 Testing and linting are done by `tox`, which manages its own virtual